rd003/MovieStoreMvc/README.md

           "conn": "data source=your_server_name;initial catalog=MovieStoreMvc; integrated security=true;encrypt=false"
      }
    ```

-3. Delete `Migrations` folder
-4. Open Tools > Package Manager > Package manager console
+3. Open Tools > Package Manager > Package manager console
-5. Run these 2 commands
-    ```
-     (i) add-migration init
-     (ii) update-database
-     ````
+4. Run the command `update-database`.
-7. Now you can run this project
+5. Now you can run this project.

 ## How to Register as a admin and login?
 1. There is a controller `UserAuthentication` and a commented method `Register`.
 Uncomment the `Register` method
 2. Run the project and hit the url `https://localhost:7095/UserAuthentication/Register`.
 You will be registered as a admin.
-Now you can re comment the register user (for privacy).
+Now you can re-comment the register user (for privacy).
 3. Now you can login with credentials `Username: admin, password: Admin@123`